Help Make a Difference in Our Community

-The Effingham Police Department conducts citizen police academies throughout the year in order to provide those interested with insight into the operations and philosophy of the Department.
-The Academy lasts eight weeks and will meet from 7:00 P.M. to 9:00 P.M. on Wednesday nights.
+The Effingham Police Department conducts Citizen Police Academies throughout the year in order to provide those interested with insight into the operations and philosophy of the Department.
+The Academy lasts seven weeks and will meet from 6:30 P.M. to 8:30 P.M. on Wednesday nights.
 Please watch the Police Department website as well as social media and local news sources for the next start date.

 Teen Leadership Academy

 The Teen Leadership Academy is designed to provide teens with a greater awareness and understanding between our Department and the citizens we serve.
 The eight week course, held one night a week, will provide insight into the divisions and functions of the department.
 Participants will have the opportunity to participate in roll playing investigations and meet Officers of the Department.
 Participants will graduate the course with an understanding of the operations and resources provided by the Effingham Police Department. for more information, contact Officer Josh Douthit at 217-342-5318.

 If your subdivision is planning a Neighborhood Watch or annual trustee meeting and would like to have an officer give a presentation or answer questions, please give us a call at 217-342-5318.
 We would be more than happy to come out and share crime prevention tips and discuss any crime trends that might be of concern to your area.
 These meetings allow the police department and citizens to work together on neighborhood issues.